There are thousands of twinkling light in the sky, every time you look on a

 called as apparent brightness.

-There are large and bright stars, these stars are called as the giant stars or
+There are large and bright stars, these stars are

 the super giant stars.